StainedNuttz/javascript-notes/fundamentals.md

 window.document.getElementById();
 ```

-But we don't need the `window` as we are already at the top of `window` because it's the global object on the client.
+But we don't need the `window` as we are already at the top of `window` because it's the global object in the client.

 ### Window Methods